Australians in the Philippines

 11. Useful links

 There are numerous airlines operating weekly schedules that have connections to Australia.
-These include All Nippon (ANA), Air Niugini, Asiana Airlines, Cathay Pacific, China Airlines, EVA Airlines, Malaysian Airlines, Philippine Airlines and Qatar Airlines.
-You can make domestic connections once you’re home in Australia and completed the 14 days mandatory quarantine.
+These include Singapore Airlines, All Nippon (ANA), Air Niugini, Asiana Airlines, Cathay Pacific, China Airlines, EVA Airlines, Philippine Airlines and Qatar Airlines.
+You can make domestic connections once you have arrived in Australia and completed the 14 days mandatory quarantine.

 Consider using a travel agent to explore all flight options available.
 You can discuss your personal circumstances and preferences with the agent.
 Alternatively, you can call the airlines directly (suggest you call rather than utilise their website or other search engines which may not have the most up to date information).